mubashirhassanpk/subscription-tracker-app/chrome-extension/README.md

 ## Setup

 1. Click the extension icon in your browser toolbar
-2. Configure your Subscription Tracker app URL and API key
+2. Configure your SubTracker app URL and API key
 3. Test the connection to ensure everything is working
 4. The extension will automatically sync your subscriptions